teancom/codex/aws.md

 We haven't deployed a SHIELD yet, so it may seem a bit odd that we're being asked for an SSH public key.
-When we deploy our proto-BOSH via `bosh-init`, we're going to spend a fair chunk of time compiling packages on the bastion host before we can actually create and update the director VM.  `bosh-init` will delete the director VM before it starts this compilation phase, so we will be unable to do _anything_ while `bosh-init` is hard at work.
-The whole process takes about 30 minutes, so we want to minimize the number of times we have to re-deploy proto-BOSH.
+When we deploy our _proto-BOSH_ via `bosh-init`, we're going to spend a fair chunk of time compiling packages on the bastion host before we can actually create and update the director VM.  `bosh-init` will delete the director VM before it starts this compilation phase, so we will be unable to do _anything_ while `bosh-init` is hard at work.
+The whole process takes about 30 minutes, so we want to minimize the number of times we have to re-deploy _proto-BOSH_.
 By specifying the SHIELD agent configuration up-front, we skip a re-deploy after SHIELD itself is up.

-Let's leverage our Vault to create the SSH keypair for BOSH.
+Let's leverage our Vault to create the SSH key pair for BOSH.
 `safe` has a handy builtin for doing this:

 ```